A monoidal Grothendieck construction for $\infty$-categories: The metacosmic monoidal Grothendieck construction

-Proposition \ref{prop : cocartcart} shows that $\coCart^\times \to \Cat^\times$ is a symmetric monoidal coCartesian fibration, so we may apply theorem \ref{thm : microcosm} to get a lax symmetric monoidal on the functor it classifies.
-We call this the canonical lax symmetric monoidal structure on the functor $\C\mapsto\coCart_\C$. \end{defn} In other words, what we proved is that the situation for $\coCart\to \Cat$ is the same as for $\LFib^{rep}\to \Cat$.
-We furthermore note that $\LFib^{rep}$ is included in $\coCart$ (both inside $\Fun(\Delta^1,\Cat)$, so that the following makes sense : \begin{lm} The inclusion $\LFib^{rep}\to \coCart$ preserves $ev_1$-coCartesian morphisms, and products. \end{lm} \begin{proof} The claim about products is obvious.
+\Cref{prop : cocartcart} shows that $\coCart^\times \to \Cat^\times$ is a symmetric monoidally coCartesian fibration, so we may apply \Cref{thm : microcosm} to get a lax symmetric monoidal structure on the functor it classifies.
+We call this the canonical lax symmetric monoidal structure on the functor $\C\mapsto\coCart_\C$. \pend\end{defn} In other words, what we proved is that the situation for $\coCart\to \Cat$ is the same as for $\LFib^{rep}\to \Cat$.
+We furthermore note that $\LFib^{rep}$ is included in $\coCart$ (both lie inside $\Fun(\Delta^1,\Cat)$), so that the following makes sense : \begin{lm} The inclusion $\LFib^{rep}\to \coCart$ preserves $ev_1$-coCartesian morphisms, and products. \end{lm} \begin{proof} The claim about products is obvious.

 For $ev_1$-coCartesian morphisms, we again use straightening: by looking at fibers, the claim is that for any $f: \C\to \D$, the natural transformation in the following square is an equivalence:

 Under straightening, this square gets identified with :